baumrock/RockFrontend/README.md

 # RockFrontend

+## Quickstart

+If you are using RockFrontend for the very first time it is recommended that you install one of the available profiles via the module's config screen.

 ## Does RockFrontend force me to use a CSS Frontend Framework?

 No!
 Some examples might use UIkit classes, but you can choose whatever framework you like (or none of course).